rohitsedulab/youtube-downloader-api/RENDER_DEPLOYMENT_GUIDE.md

 - Check if ffmpeg is installed (Render installs it automatically)
 - Verify the video is public/unlisted
 - Check logs for specific errors
+- For age-restricted videos, see COOKIE_SETUP.md for optional cookie configuration

 **Slow first request:**
 - This is normal for free tier (cold start)